The best parade photos

 Aussee carnival is even a world cultural heritage site

 But in Ausseerland, this old tradition, which has been part of the intangible world cultural heritage since 2016, is not only maintained but also developed further.
-In recent years, new groups have been added in the form of the Knoppenern, the Altausseer Knopferln and the Arbeiterflinserln - the latter are celebrating their 25th anniversary this year.
+In recent years, new groups have been added in the form of the Knoppenern, the Altausseer Knopferln and the Arbeiterflinserln - the latter of which are celebrating their 25th anniversary this year.

 Fun even for those who don't like carnival

 But what if you don't feel like dressing up and actively taking part in the fun?
-Then you should at least enjoy the fun as an observer, advises psychologist Schirl: "Watching and laughing at the punchlines is also very beneficial.
+Then you should at least enjoy the fun as an observer, advises psychologist Schirl: "Watching and laughing at the punchlines is also beneficial.
 That's why many people enjoy going to the cabaret so much."

 This article has been automatically translated,